IRAs for Beginners

 While Traditional IRAs offer nice advantages, you’ll need to be cautious about when you withdraw funds.
 If you are age 59 ½ or older, you’ll want to delay cashing out your IRA to avoid early withdrawal penalties of 10%, unless it’s for qualified expenses such as buying your first home or paying college tuition and fees.
 Also, keep in mind you are required to start withdrawing money from your account at age 70½.

-Traditional IRAs and Roth IRAs have the same annual contribution limits.
+Kind in mind, Traditional IRAs and Roth IRAs have annual contribution limits, so plan ahead for the year's contributions.

 Why traditional IRAs are unique